 Command Explanation Admin Mode show debugging Display the debugging state. show flash Display the files and the sizes saved in the flash. show history Display the recent user input history command.
 Show the recent command history of all users.
-Use clear history all-users command to clear the show history all-users [detail] command history of all users saved by the system, the max history number can be set by history all-users max-length command. show memory Display content in specified memory area show running-config Display the switch parameter configuration validating at current operation state. show running-config current-mode Show the configuration under the current mode. show startup-config Display the switch parameter configuration written in the Flash Memory at current operation state, which is normally the configuration file applied in next time the switch starts up.

-B' L II MAN L L LIL L L show switchport interface [ethernet Display the VLAN port mode and the belonging VLAN number of the switch as well as the Trunk port information. show tcp Display the TCP connection status established show tcp ipv6 currently on the switch. show udp Display the UDP connection status established show udp ipv6 currently on the switch.
+Use clear history all-users command to clear the show history all-users [detail] command history of all users saved by the system, the max history number can be set by history all- users max-length command. show memory usage Show the memory usage.
+Display the switch parameter configuration show running-config , , Display the switch parameter configuration show running-config Display the switch parameter configuration validating at current operation state. show running-config show running-config current-mode Display the switch parameter configuration validating at current operation state.
+Show the configuration under the current mode. show running-config Display the switch parameter configuration validating at current operation state.
+Show the configuration under the current mode.
+Display the switch parameter configuration show switchport interface [ethernet Display the VLAN port mode and the belonging VLAN number of the switch as well as the Trunk NI NAIVIL>] port information. show tcp Display the TCP connection status established show tcp ipv6 currently on the switch. show udp Display the UDP connection status established show udp ipv6 currently on the switch.
 Display the information of the Telnet client which show telnet login currently establishes a Telnet connection with the switch.
-Display the operation information and the state of each task running on the switch.
-It is used by the show tech-support technicians to diagnose whether the switch operates properly. show version Display the version of the switch. show temperature Show CPU temperature of the switch. show fan This command is not supported by switch.
+Display the operation information and the state of show to show out each task running on the switch.
+It is used by the show tech-support technicians to diagnose whether the switch operates properly. show version Display the version of the switch. show temperature Show CPU temperature of the switch. show fan Show fan information of switch